-Step 1: Parking the Car
+Step 1 - Park the Car

 It is very important that you park the car on a level surface.
 If the car is not on a level surface, the oil will be shifted more to one side.
 This will give you an incorrect measurement.
 It doesn’t need to be on a perfectly leveled surface.
 The important thing is to avoid parking it on a slope or something similar.

-Step 2: Start the Engine
+Step 2 - Start the Engine

-Step 3: Turn Off the Engine
+Step 3 - Turn Off the Engine

-The next thing to do is to turn off the engine and leave it to rest for not more than 10 minutes.
+Turn off the engine and leave it to rest for not more than 10 minutes.
 This will allow the oil used by the engine to fall into the pan.

-Step 4: Finding the Oil Dipstick
+Step 4 - Find the Oil Dipstick

-Normally the oil dipstick in located at the side of the engine.
+Normally the oil dipstick is located at the side of the engine.
 It is normally labeled “Engine Oil”.
 Grab the dipstick and clean it using the old rags.
 Make sure it is very clean, otherwise you won’t be able to use it properly.

-Step 5: Inserting the Dipstick
+Step 5 - Insert the Dipstick

 Now insert the dipstick into the tube.
 Make sure that it is completely inserted.
 Usually it sits on its own handle base.
 Leave it there for a few seconds.
 Take out the dipstick and put it on the paper in a horizontal position.

-Step 6: Reading the Oil Level
+Step 6 - Read the Oil Level

 Now it’s time to read the oil level.
 The dipstick has two labels, the “Full” mark and the “Add” mark.
 When the level of oil is very near to the “Add” mark, you have to add a quart of engine oil.
 Make sure you use the car manufacturer's recommended oil for your engine.
-If the oil level is between the two marks, you need to add half quart of engine oil.
+If the oil level is between the two marks, you need to add half a quart of engine oil.

-Step 7: Pouring Engine Oil
+Step 7 - Pour Engine Oil

-Step 8: Checking Engine Oil Consumption
+Step 8 - Check Engine Oil Consumption

 Take the car for a spin.
-Once you are done, repeat the process from step 1 till step 6.
+Once you are done, repeat the process from step 1 through step 6.
 If the oil marks the “add” mark, most likely there is something wrong with the car.
 It is advisable to take it to a garage to get it checked.